Free Meals & Great Plates Delivered

 WHERE WILL GPD BE AVAILABLE

 This service will be available on May 18 countywide through the Silicon Valley Strong Initiative.
-The initial state initiative ended on June 10th and was extended by the State of California through September 9.
+The initial state initiative ended on June 10th and has been extended by the State of California through October 9.

 CURRENT RESTAURANTS PROVIDING MEALS FOR GPD